WebAssembly/spec/md-proto/WebAssembly.md

 Finally, for each type in the function's return list, a type is popped from the type stack and required be the same.
 The type stack and the control-flow stack are then both required to be empty.
-If all requirements were met, function body validation is successful.
+If all requirements were met, function-body validation is successful.

 > Implementations need not perform this exact algorithm; they need only validate